I'VE FOUND A HEDGEHOG IN NEED OF HELP

 ...is trapped in netting, a hole, or a pond/swimming pool.

-1. Pick up the hedgehog with gloves on your hands, or wrap a towel or some old newspaper around it.
-Never use your bare hands
+Pick up the hedgehog with gloves on your hands, or wrap a towel or some old newspaper around it.
+Never use your bare hands.
+It may be easier to scoop the hedgehog up from the underside rather than clamping your hands around it.

-2. Put the hedgehog inside a box that has high sides to it as hedgehogs can climb!
+Put the hedgehog inside a box that has high sides to it as hedgehogs can climb!
 Ensure the box has air vents in it by poking lots of holes towards the top of the box with a pencil.
-You can also use a pet carrier if you have one to hand.
+You can also use a pet carrier if you have one to hand but we cannot return your carrier (you can however collect it a later date should it not be possible to return on drop off to us).

-3. Put a few old towels in the box for the hedgehog to snuggle up in.
+Put a few old towels in the box for the hedgehog to snuggle up into.
+Towels are ideal but should you not have those to hand ripped up newspapers/straw/hay would be a second option.

 PLEASE NOTE: If you have found baby hoglets (without a mother, or if they have been disturbed) please try not to handle them unless they are in danger.
 Baby hoglets that are pink skinned will very likely not survive one night on their own.
 Seek help asap.